 Together with Amanda Warner, I am the creator of Post Facto, a game that teaches social media users how to fact-check news in their feeds.

-I earned my B.A. in philosophy with honors from Wesleyan University and my M.A. in journalism from the University of Missouri, and trained in magazine journalism at PMA Training, which is accredited by the U.K.’s Periodicals Training Council.
+I earned my B.A. in philosophy with honors from Wesleyan University and my M.A. in journalism from the University of Missouri, and have successfully defended my doctoral dissertation at UT Austin’s School of Journalism and Media.
+I trained in magazine journalism at PMA Training, which is accredited by the U.K.’s Periodicals Training Council.
 In my spare time, I run and sing in a School of Rock band.
 I live in Dallas with my husband Will and our grouchy orange cat, Ranji.